Welcome to Java world!

 History of Java

-James Gosling - founder of java.
+James Gosling -

 Java is a high-level programming language originally developed by Sun Microsystems and released in 1995.Java team members (also known as Green Team), initiated a revolutionary task to develop a language for digital devices such as set-top boxes, televisions etc.